 Too many in fact.
-I tried to read/search/watch them all.
+I tried to read/watch them all.
 Damn near succeeded too.
 And it has taken me about 4 months to get off high center and actually start building.

 TMI - Did you know there are about 5 ways to use power or hand tools to cut a scarf?
-At least 4 different methods to shape and frame a traditional wood built dory.
+Endless methods to shape and frame a traditional wooden built dory.
 Then there's stitch & glue building.
 Marine plywood core vs Plascore vs foam.
 Core cell or Divinycell.
 Myriad glass layup options - 1708 Biaxial + mat, Triaxial, E Glass, S Glass, Xynole, Innegra...
-Kevlar only on the inside, or only on the outside, or both, or never.
+Kevlar.
 Drain a boat to the bottom.
 Or the side.
 Or with bilge pump.
-Or passenger bail.
 Cooler as a seat?
 Traditional Briggs vs wide bottom Briggs vs McKenzie?

 I've had arcane conversations on the phone about brass sex nuts, or microbaloons vs microspheres, and spent two days in Maine looking for oval head 3.5" brass or silicon bronze slot head screws.
 I'm not making this up.

 Got to mention lofting.
 I've read at least 7 books which include chapters on it (Chapelle, Steward, Rossel (two), Fletcher, Devlin, Payson) and I'm still not sure exactly what a diagonal is.

 Information overload and I haven't even gotten to paint & finishes yet.
 Thank God.

 But for now I'll just post my thanks to those who have pointed me down the right road.
 Their help has been generous, invaluable, and greatly appreciated:

 Greg Loehr.
 Resin Research